How to Clean and Polish Your Safety Razor: A Comprehensive Guide

 If you haven't cleaned your razor in a while, it might be caked with soap.
 Follow these steps for a thorough cleaning:

 1. Soak in Soapy Water: In three small cups, mix hot water with a few drops of dish soap.
 Place each part of the razor in separate cups to avoid metal to metal contact (scratches).
 Use a plastic or glass container, metal will scratch your parts.
+For stubborn build up, add a little white distilled vinegar to the mix.

 2. Scrub Gently: Once the water is cool enough to touch, use a toothbrush or denture brush to scrub off soap scum.
 Repeat if necessary.
 If you have a “Machine Finish” or a “Bead Blasted finish”, you will need to scrub more...a rough surface will collect more dirt and bacteria at a at a macro and micro level.